iCliniq Logo

 What Are Zygomatic Implants?

-Zygomatic implants can be defined as implants anchored into the zygoma or the cheekbone rather than in the maxilla or upper jaw.
+Zygomatic implants are anchored into the zygoma or the cheekbone rather than in the maxilla or upper jaw.
 In the current scenario of dental implantation, zygomatic implants are usually considered for placement using an immediate loading protocol.

 What Are the Indications for Zygomatic Implants?

-The main indication for the dentist to opt for zygomatic implants are as follows:
+The main indications for the dentist to opt for zygomatic implants are as follows:

 • Severely resorbed edentulous maxilla (loss of teeth in the upper jaw).